Mercy30-eng/Web-Development/Back-End-Development/0x00-Managing-Packages-with-NPM/Challenge-1/challenge-1.md

 - Using `npm init -y` will generate the file with having it ask any questions.
   #### Install Node.js and npm first
   - First, update your package manager with `sudo apt-get update`.
-  - Then, install Node.js and npm with `sudo apt-get install nodejs npm`.
+  - Then, install Node.js with `sudo apt-get install nodejs`.
-  - To ensure you have the latest version, you can update npm by running `npm install -g npm`.
+  - To ensure you have the latest version, check bu running `nodejs --version`.
+  - The presence of `Node.js` is essential as `npm` is typically bundled with Node.js.

 ### author field
 - This is one of the most common pieces of information in the `package.json` file.